SanjoSolutions/MoneyMakingAssistant/README.md

 ### Installation

-Download the [latest release](https://github.com/SanjoSolutions/CommodityBuyerAndSeller/releases) and extract the folders into the AddOns folder.
+Download the [latest release](https://github.com/SanjoSolutions/MoneyMakingAssistant/releases) and extract the folders into the AddOns folder.

-The add-on is also available on [CurseForge](https://www.curseforge.com/wow/addons/commodities-buyer-and-seller/files).

 ### Configuring what to buy and sell

 What is bought and sold can be configured by calling APIs with an additional add-on that the user can provide.

-You can download a template for such add-on [here](https://github.com/SanjoSolutions/CommodityBuyerAndSellerData.git).
+You can download a template for such add-on [here](https://github.com/SanjoSolutions/MoneyMakingAssistantData.git).

-In line 4 of [CommoditiesBuyerAndSellerData.lua](https://github.com/SanjoSolutions/CommodityBuyerAndSellerData/blob/b2281afd256ae4b02b03ae00def7da82890de2c5/CommodityBuyerAndSellerData.lua), you can add API calls.
+In line 4 of [MoneyMakingAssistantData.lua](https://github.com/SanjoSolutions/MoneyMakingAssistantData/blob/63af474816288fd7b18a74e0da8196c14306eed2/MoneyMakingAssistantData.lua), you can add API calls.

-The APIs that are available can be found in [CommodityBuyerAndSeller.lua](https://github.com/SanjoSolutions/CommodityBuyerAndSeller/blob/main/CommodityBuyerAndSeller/CommodityBuyerAndSeller.lua).
+The APIs that are available can be found in [MoneyMakingAssistant.lua](https://github.com/SanjoSolutions/MoneyMakingAssistant/blob/main/MoneyMakingAssistant/MoneyMakingAssistant.lua).

 ### Starting the process

 Open the auction house.

-Then run: `/run CommodityBuyerAndSellerData.doConfigured()` (if the add-on template has been used).
+Then run: `/run MoneyMakingAssistantData.doConfigured()` (if the add-on template has been used).

 This command can also be put into a macro.